Fix Issues Fast +AI

 2. Application of National Measures:

-• From 28 June 2025: The adopted national measures will apply.
-This means that all products placed on the market and services provided to consumers must comply with the accessibility requirements set out in the EAA.
+• Starting 28 June 2025: The adopted national measures will apply.
+All new products placed on the EU market and new services provided to consumers must immediately meet EAA accessibility requirements.
+The transitional measures below apply only to existing products/services.

 Risk Assessment Framework